The Top 12 Biggest Tennis Stadiums In The World By Capacity

 1. Arthur Ashe Stadium, New York (23,771)

 The biggest tennis stadium in the world is Arthur Ashe Stadium, home of course to the main show court at the US Open Championships based in Queens, New York.
-When packed out, it seats as many as 23,771 tennis fans, making it by far the largest tennis venue on the planet.
+When packed out, it seats as many as 23,771 of the loudest tennis fans, making it by far the largest tennis venue on the planet.
+And if it wasn’t already big enough, the stadium is set to undergo an expansion that will increase the stadiums capacity by another 2,000 seats.